intel/intel-extension-for-pytorch/1.11.200/_sources/tutorials/examples.md.txt

   model(data)
 ```

 oneDNN provides [oneDNN Graph Compiler](https://github.com/oneapi-src/oneDNN/tree/dev-graph-preview4/doc#onednn-graph-compiler) as a prototype feature which could boost performance for selective topologies.
 No code change is required.
-Please install [a binary](https://intel.github.io/intel-extension-for-pytorch/1.11.200/tutorials/installation.html#installation_onednn_graph_compiler) with this feature enabled.
+Please install <a class="reference external" href="installation.html#installation_onednn_graph_compiler">a binary</a> with this feature enabled.
 We verified this feature with `Bert-large`, `bert-base-cased`, `roberta-base`, `xlm-roberta-base`, `google-electra-base-generator` and `google-electra-base-discriminator`.

 ## C++